Website Navigation for Screen Readers

 • Faculty receive hundreds of emails per day and have many other obligations.
 A lack of response is not a personal slight.

-• Find a lab or research group page and contact a postdoc or grad student with your inquiry, letting them know you have tried to contact the mentor with no success.
+• Last ditch: If that researcher is doing the exact work you want to be part of, find their lab or research group page and contact a postdoc or grad student with your inquiry, letting them know you have tried to contact the mentor with no success.
 Ask them if they have time to discuss opportunities.

 Be punctual